Here is a list of frequently asked questions (FAQ) about the

-The membership page says how to pay online using a credit card to activate your membership right away, or submit your data and follow up with a check to have your membership activated when we receive payment.
+The membership page explains how to pay online using a credit card to activate your membership right away, or submit your data and follow up with a check to have your membership activated when we receive payment.

 As explained on the Payment page, we do not have control over the format in which our bank expects you to enter your address; please be especially careful about using the standard abbreviation for your state or province, and entering it in the correct box.
 These are the two most common “errors”.

 Click on the Member Services link, then click on Add New Members in the Director section.
 Fill out the membership information for your players, then choose “Payment with your next tournament’s participation fee” as your payment option.

 No. The NSA and NASPA are two separate organizations.
 Life membership in NASPA costs $20/year of age up to age 80.

 You can send us a copy of government-issued identification showing your date of birth, or show it to any NASPA-certified Director and ask him/her to attest to us on your behalf.

-How do I change my NASPA contact information?
+- How do I change my NASPA contact information?